-Cheating is when a student represents any other person's work from any source including hard drives, software, or answer books (such as, but not limited to, Al software, translator services, etc.) as their own.
-An example of cheating includes inappropriate email soliciting answers, documented inappropriate discussions, student-to-student cheating, and cheating in a lab classroom.
+Cheating is when a student represents any other person's work from any source including hard drives, software, or answer books (such as, but not limited to, AI software, translator services, etc.) as their own.
+An example of cheating includes inappropriate email soliciting answers, documented inappropriate discussions, student-to-student copying, or inauthentic data collection in the lab.

-Student Academic Broker is a student who posts work to a secondary source, such as, but not limited to, Facebook, Yahoo!
+A Student Academic Broker is a student who posts work to a secondary source, such as, but not limited to, Facebook, Yahoo!
 Answers, Google Docs, or shares virtual or hard copy file of any work whether or not compensation occurs.